mexbeb/esp32-midi-footswitch/README.md

-# ESP32 BLUETOOTH LOW ENERGY MIDI FOOTSWITCH
+# ESP32 MIDI FOOTSWITCH [BLE & WI-FI]

-## An open-source fully programmable BLE MIDI footswitch
+## An open-source fully programmable MIDI footswitch

 03/12/2022 UPDATE -> New version of the code with 6 banks!
+22/12/2022 UPDATE #2 -> New version with Wi-Fi connection (rtpMIDI)!

-With this project you'll build your own footswitch MIDI controller which is connected to your PC via a Bluetooth Low Energy connection!
+With this project you'll build your own footswitch MIDI controller which is connected to your PC via a Bluetooth Low Energy or Wi-Fi connection!

 See its functions and how it works here -> https://youtu.be/WgFxVs6B-E0